blakeross1/Assessment/README.md

 The largest island is: 11 in size.
 ```
 ### Terminal Input
+- If no argument is provided or the file is not found you may type in your own map.
 - Type in each line of the map followed by return
 - When finished enter end of message (Ctrl+Z)
 ```